jimmybnguyen/arch-nork-public/README.md

 ##### 5. Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
-> Jimmy: I worked with Kendall Reonal to dsiscuss pipe-and-filters.
+> Jimmy: I worked with Kendall Reonal to discuss pipe-and-filters.

 > Linnea: Only the questions to Joel asked on slack and discussions with my partner.